apace100/origins-docs/docs/types/item_condition_types/amount.md

     "compare_to": 10
 }
 ```

-This example checks if the item has a count of 10 or more.
+This example will check if the item has a count of 10 or more.